robbens/robbens.github.io/source/_posts/my-digital-nomad-gear-list.md

 All purpose vegan soap!
 Can be used on your entire body, washing clothes or even brushing your teeth!
 * **Gillette Styler**
 Small, cheap and runs on one AA battery.
-* **Crystal deodorant stick*
+* **Nuud*
-This is a vegan deodorant made from a salt rock.
-Without aluminum, non-stick, non-stain, and a long lifetime.
-Perfect for your merino shirts!
-Make sure you get the travel size version.
+This is a tiny, vegan, super concentrated deodorant that you only have to apply every 2-3 days.
 If you get another brand, make sure it's not an antiperspirant since it will wear out the merino wool faster.
 * **Bamboo toothbrush**
 * **Mini toothpaste**

 ### Miscellaneous
-* **Ticket to the moon hammock with the Lightest straps**
+* **Ticket to the moon(TTTM) hammock with the Lightest straps**
 This takes up some space, but I couldn't leave without this bad boy.
 Nothing beats chilling in the hammock after a long day of exploring.
+I am thinking about getting the lightest TTTM hammock, but I will have to try it out first.
 * **Eagle creek compression packing cubes**
 A necessity for all travelers.
-Organize and compress your clothes.
+Organize and compress your clothes!
 * **Wallet**
 I just use a hairband to hold a debit card and cash together 🤷‍♂️